How to Install A Clay Roof Tile

 ● Clay roofing is very durable.
 This type of roofing is resistant to fire, insects, and rot.
 It is extremely durable and has a long lifespan if properly cared for.
 A well-maintained clay roof can last up to 100 years or more.
 This makes it one of the most durable roofing materials.

 ● Clay roofing is low maintenance.
 Clay roofing is more expensive than metal roofing, roof shingles, and other roofing types but it also doesn’t require as much maintenance.
 Over time, this lowers the total cost of ownership and can even out any extra up-front fees.

 ● Clay roofing regulates rooftop temperatures.
 When installed properly, air is free to circulate beneath clay tile roofing.
 In turn, this helps to regulate the temperature of the roof, especially in hot weather.
 And as we all know, when the temperature of the roof is cooler so is the temperature within your home.
 As a result, clay tile roofing can help you to save on energy bills.

 ● Clay roofing is attractive.
-Clay roofing is considered to be one of the most attractive of all roofing types.
-It’s common on Spanish and Mediterranean homes and can be used to enhance the appearance of stone or brick siding.
+Many people see clay roofing as one of the most beautiful of all roofing types.
+It’s common in Spanish and Mediterranean homes and can enhance the appearance of stone or brick siding.

 Things to consider before you install a clay roof system:

 1. Do you have the proper slope?

 If your roof has a slope of less than 20 degrees, you should not use clay roofing.
 The greater the slope of the roof, the more attractive the aesthetic of the tiling.
 This type of material is ideal for cathedral-style roofing but not for flat roofs.

 2. Do you know how to install the underlay?